-- Check to see that alternator is securely mounted - Check to see that all wires are securely fastened. - Check belt deflection and condition
+Check to see that alternator:

+- ✓ Is securely mounted.

+- ✓ wires are securely fastened, not damaged

+- ✓ belt has 1/2 3/4" belt deflection and is in good condition

 Air Compressor: maintains air pressure in air brake system and may be belt or gear driven.